Ninety years ago today, Henry Alfred Saunders made the supreme sacrifice for his King and Country. This is his story:

-Henry attested with the Royal Sussex Regiment at Hastings on 25th February 1916 and was given the army number G/9117.
+Henry attested with the Royal Sussex Regiment at Hastings on 25th February 1916 and was given the regimental number G/9117.
 He gave his address as Fir Tree Cottage, Newick and his trade or calling as gardener.
-He was five feet seven and sven eighths tall and weighed 140lbs.
+He was five feet seven and seven eighths tall and weighed 140lbs.
 He was deemed “Fit with the exception of his right forefinger amputated 2nd joint when aged three.”
 He had previously presented himself at the recruitment office in Hastings, Sussex (on 2nd February 1916), the recruiting officer there recommending: “Should in my opinion be of use in a Pioneer Battalion.”

 On 19th June 1916 he was transferred to the 3/22nd London Regiment and given a new number: 5695.
 This battalion had been formed in March 1915 at Tadworth and had remained in billets for the winter.
 In January 1916 it had moved to Winchester and on 8th April 1916 became a reserve battalion.